 Promote Your Music

-Promote your Music: Knowing how to promote your music is essential for the success of your act.
+Knowing how to promote your music is essential for the success of your act.
 If you aren’t promoting your own music, no one else is going to.
-There are many reasons to promote your music, from building your fan base to becoming more discoverable in the music industry.
+There are many reasons to promote your music, from building your fan base to become more discoverable in the music industry.
 Below are ways in which you can promote your music.

 Working hard to promote the gig, promote your music at the gig and after will all assist in promoting your brand and music.

 A smart way to promote your music is to make up a press pack.
 A little less of a priority now in the age of the internet but having the following together as press pack is like a CV for singers; it should include everything in it that sells you as an artist.
 The most important things to include in a press pack are:

 - Any artwork, such as business cards, posters etc.

 - A demo CD or hyperlink to YouTube.

 Give stuff away for free